dippradhan2002/ML_CODES/Chapter-1/data_gathering.md

 Data gathering marks the pivotal first step in any machine learning endeavor.
 To embark on this journey smoothly, consider these essential checkpoints:

 1. [**Install Essential Libraries (ch_1.1)**:](https://github.com/dippradhan2002/ML_CODES/blob/main/Chapter-1/ch_1.1.py)
      Begin by equipping yourself with the necessary tools.
-Install Python libraries such as NumPy, Pandas, and Scikit-learn to handle data efficiently.
+Install Python libraries such as NumPy, Pandas,Scikit-learn etc. to handle data efficiently.

 2. [**Import Essential Libraries (ch_1.2)**:](https://github.com/dippradhan2002/ML_CODES/blob/main/Chapter-1/ch_1.2.py)
      Import these libraries into your workspace.
 These powerhouses streamline data manipulation, preprocessing, and modeling tasks.